top of page

 Short Bio For Media.

-Dr. Jeff grew up in Montvale, NJ and was unofficially self-diagnosed with a rare condition called “Mad Scientist Syndrome.”
+Dr. Jeff grew up in Montvale, NJ and was unofficially diagnosed with a rare condition called “Mad Scientist Syndrome.”
 He claims this is the reason for his passion for science since birth.

 BEGINNINGS.
-Science has always been Dr. Jeff’s passion starting from collecting bugs as a kid, to mixing kitchen chemicals during middle school, building robots in high school, and then conducting biofuels research at the University of Wisconsin - Madison.
-Jeff is so crazy about science he had a homemade chemistry lab in his garage at age 15, received a Biochemistry textbook for his 17th birthday, and an embroidered lab coat for his 18th birthday.
-He completed a PhD in Biochemistry at UCLA in 2017 and hopes to become a renowned research professor while continuing to share his passion for science with kids around the world.
+Jeff has always been passionate about science.
+Starting from collecting bugs as a kid, to mixing kitchen chemicals during middle school, building robots in high school, and then conducting biofuels research in college, Jeff is so crazy about science that he had a homemade chemistry lab in his garage at age 14, and received a Biochemistry textbook for his 17th birthday.
+He went to college at the University of Wisconsin-Madison studying Biochemistry and hoped to become a professor of Biochemistry.

 bottom of page